rucio/containers/webui/README.md

 ## Documentation

-Instructions to use and deploy the docker image for the new Rucio WebUI can be found [here](https://rucio.cern.ch/documentation/installing_webui).
 General information and latest documentation about Rucio can be found [here](https://rucio.cern.ch/documentation/).

 ## Deployment